- About Us

 Why are St. Louis Children’s Hospital and KVC partnering?

-KVC’s campus has been zoned for most of its long history for both educational services and residential care for 72 children.
-Given the urgent need facing kids today, KVC and St. Louis Children’s Hospital have partnered to shift the campus to provide inpatient care for up to 65 kids, while reducing the number of residential beds to 12, both of which will be housed in the new facility.
+KVC’s campus has long been zoned for both educational services and residential care for children.
+Given the urgent need for youth mental health care, KVC and St. Louis Children’s Hospital are shifting the campus to provide inpatient mental health treatment for up to 65 children while reducing the number of residential beds to 12.
+Both services will be housed in the new facility, ensuring children receive the highest quality care in a purpose-built setting.

-Our plan is for KVC to continue to operate its K-12 therapeutic school, and through the partnership with St. Louis Children’s Hospital, together we will provide a full continuum of mental health services including:
+KVC will continue to operate its K-12 therapeutic school, and through the partnership with St. Louis Children’s Hospital, together we will provide a full continuum of mental health services including:

 This approach provides a spectrum of care from experienced and specially trained pediatric behavioral health clinicians, including experts from Washington University School of Medicine, for kids and families in need.